Published 2011 Revised 2016

 One living mathematician who has done a lot of work in this area is Roger Penrose.
 He has explored tiling patterns that cover the whole plain like a tessellation but are not regular in the way in which the pattern repeats itself.
-His designs are stunning in their beauty and underlying simplicity, and we have developed one of them into an interactive activity called "
+His designs are stunning in their beauty and underlying simplicity.

 The mention of architecture takes us into Islamic art, of which decorative patterns are a central feature owing to the prohibition of representation of natural forms in Islam.
 As is often the case with constraints of one kind or another, this restriction has led Islamic artists to become masters of abstract geometrical patterns and tilings.
 One frequently used tiling is a stars and crosses design which can be constructed using a ruler and a pair of compasses.

 The template, below, can also be found here in the form of an interactive game to play with the pattern.
 Constructing the pattern oneself is quite a challenge even for the highest attainers.